denn1s/apple-and-lily/Ch. 1 - Valerie.md

 I took yet another deep breath.

+I have to do this.
+My grades for these first few months... well, they weren't good.
+At least not in my computer science courses.

 This girl could help me.
 I'm sure she could.

 Every night, without fail, I see her silhouette from the small balcony of my own room.
 She's always hunched over the bright glow of a screen.
 Her fingers flying across the keys with quick, crisp clicks.
 Surely she must know a lot about computers.

 And I need that help.
 I really, really need it.

-If I fail my courses now, Mother will definitely come for me.
-I can already hear the disappointment in her voice.
+If I fail my courses now, Mother will definitely come for me...
 She will pull me from university and my life will go back to the way it was before.

-I won’t allow that.
-I can’t go back.
+Back to the glaring lights of the gallery, the endless, torturous classes, and whatever it was that I was supposed to become.
+I chose computer science as my mayor just to get away from it all.
+I can't go back.
+I have to do this.

 After one final breadth, I finally give the door a soft, polite tap.